Guatemala

 You can buy SIM cards at any of the provider’s official stores, or at some of the larger convenience stores.
 Many of the smaller phone resellers don’t have SIM cards, just phones.

 I bought two Tigo SIM cards at a local convenience store that also doubled as a cell phone store for all three networks.
-The process was simple — all I needed was the unlocked phones, a passport, and a little cash.
+The process was simple: all I needed was the unlocked phones, a passport, and a little cash.

 By law, a passport is required to purchase a SIM card.
 If your Spanish is weak, I’d recommend bringing a friend to help pick a bundle as it can be confusing.

-Prepaid SIM Costs
+Prepaid SIM and eSIM Costs

 A Tigo SIM will set you back Q50 (a little over $6 USD).
 It comes with 25 credits of saldo for voice/text, and 200MB of data good for 15 days.
 Saldo means balance in Spanish.